-A wood-burning fire utilizes the three types of heat transfer that exist in nature and are known to physics.
-These include convection, which is a transfer of heat through air currents.
-Conduction is a transfer of heat through solid objects such as the ground or the bricks in a fireplace wall.
-Radiation is the third form of common heat transfer, and can include radiation from the light of the fire and the oxidation of the fuel in the process of combustion.
+A wood-burning fire utilizes all three types of heat transfer that exist in nature and are known to physics.
+These include convection, which is a transfer of heat through air currents; conduction, which is transfer of heat through solid objects such as the ground or the bricks in a fireplace wall, and radiation.
+Heat can radiate from the light of the fire and the oxidation of the fuel in the process of combustion.

 Convection is one of the most common ways to transfer heat from one object to another, both in nature and in man-made heating appliances.
 This is because it's an easy method to use and to control.
 The amount of heat transferred by convection in a wood fire is directly related to how fast the wind is blowing in an outdoor fire or the level of forced convection in a fireplace fire.
 In a fireplace, heat moves from a wood burning fire into a room as cool air is pulled into the fire from floor level to fuel it.
 This forces the warm air out as it rises into the room's space and it increases the temperature.

 Conduction is a more efficient method of heat transfer, but also a slower one.
 The more dense a material, the more heat it can carry from one location to another.
 In a camping fire, conduction serves to transfer heat through the ground from where the fire is located, spreading out in a gradual, spherical pattern.
 This often goes unnoticed by people who sit close to a fire, but as the ground warms, convection currents moving across it also transfer some of this heat from the solid surface to the air as well.
 In a fireplace, conduction is fairly obvious if you touch the outer brickwork of a fireplace and feel that fire has warmed it.